 DRIVING IN ROMANIA

 You must drive on the right hand side of the road.
 In order to enter Romania in their own cars, tourists are required to carry with them: driving licence, registration papers and Green Card.
 Speed limits are 50 km/h in built-up areas, 90 km/h outside built-up area, and 120 km/h on motorways.
+There are regular speed traps including some notorious ones around Bran village - contrary to what you may have heard, do not under any circumstances try to bribe the traffic police!
 Along the main highways there are petrol stations, located every 30 km, belonging to both Romanian oil companies - PECO, Petrom - and international ones - Shell, Agip, Mol, OMV, etc. The Romanian Automobile Club (ACR) - Tel.
 9271- provides technical assistance to all car owners.
 Driving under the influence of alcohol is strictly forbidden.
+Headlights are required to be switched on at all times.
 The best available road map is the DIMAP 1:250 000 Road Atlas, available in most bookstores or at MOL petrol stations.

 INTERNATIONAL AIRPORTS